Ontario’s Missing Adult’s has four main activities which are primarily informational:

 Liaison: When requested, Ontario’s Missing Adults can play a liaison role between family members wishing to file a missing person report and the appropriate law enforcement agency, or liaising with law enforcement to obtain the name of a contact person for the family to speak with in order to file a missing person report.
 This is done on behalf of the family in order to alleviate their concerns regarding negative previous experiences, or worry because no report was filed at the time of the disappearance.
 Additional liaison activities include disseminating case information to other appropriate websites when requested to do so by family members and, where appropriate, contacting media on behalf of the family members to generate coverage about the case.

 All services provided by Ontario’s Missing Adults are done without cost to families.
-Cases appearing on the website are approved by family members and police prior to posting.
+Cases appearing on the website are approved by family members and/or police prior to posting.
 Families who contact us for information are not obligated to add their loved one to the website.